PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/DataScience/IntroToR.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/1gdKC5O0Pwc" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## 0) Get R
-So, we'll be using R for exploring the basics of data science.
+So, we'll be using R for exploring the basics of data science this block.
 Specifically, we will use a package called Swirl will be using In order to run Swirl, you must have R 3.1.0 or later installed on your computer.[So install R, you can do so by clicking here](https://cran.rstudio.com/)

 For help installing R, check out one of the following videos (courtesy of Roger Peng at Johns Hopkins University):
 - Installing R on [Windows](https://youtu.be/mfGFv-iB724)